 - If your registration has been expired for less than 60 days the fine is a minimum of $40 and can go up to $300 and an automatic $93 surcharge.

 - If your registration has been expired for over 60 Days the fine is a minimum of $70 and can go up to $300 along with the $93 surcharge.

 If you have recently purchased a car, moved into the state or were given a car as a gift or inheritance you must register your vehicle in the State of New York.
 New residents of the state are allowed 30 days to have their vehicle registered with the state.
 It’s important that if you are purchasing your vehicle from the legal owner that they are able to provide you proof of ownership along with other necessary paperwork for registration.
 To see the necessary paperwork needed to register your vehicle check here.

 How Do I Renew My NY Vehicle Registration?

 Always check the status of your registration.
 After having your car initially registered, the Department of Motor Vehicles (DMV) will send you a renewal notice between 45 and 60 days before your registration will expire.
 Even if you never get a notice you will be able to see when your registration expires on your vehicle registration card.
 If your registration is soon to expire you can renew your registration by phone, online, by mail or in person at your local DMV.
 Visit here for more information and begin renewing your vehicle registration.

 Who Should You Contact?

-If you recently received a New York traffic ticket for driving an unregistered motor vehicle, contact Adam H. Rosenblum of The Rosenblum Law Firm.
+If you recently received a New York traffic ticket for driving an unregistered motor vehicle, contact Adam H. Rosenblum of Rosenblum Law.
 His team of skilled traffic ticket attorneys will fight to protect your rights and to reduce your fines.
-Call the Rosenblum Law Firm today at 888-883-5529.
+Call the Rosenblum Law today at 888-883-5529.